darenberry1/okta-user/README.md

 	. $email - the users email address

 deactivateOktaUser.ps1

+IMPORTANT!
+Edit the okta url on line 11

 There are 2 variables fore the script that must be entered when the script is run.

 	. $apiKey - A temporary token issed upon request. from the admin page in the okta portal.